Clinical Support Specialist Jobs at Stryker with Visa Sponsorship

 Which visa types does Stryker commonly use for Clinical Support Specialist roles?

-Stryker sponsors H-1B visas most frequently for Clinical Support Specialists, but also supports F-1 OPT and CPT for recent graduates, TN visas for Canadian and Mexican nationals in qualifying occupational categories, and J-1 for certain training programs.
+Stryker sponsors H-1B visas most frequently for Clinical Support Specialists, but also supports F-1 OPT and CPT for recent graduates, TN visas for Canadian and Mexican nationals in qualifying occupational categories, and J-1 visa for certain training programs.
 For longer-term pathways, Stryker has sponsored Green Cards through EB-2 and EB-3 classifications, typically after an employee has established tenure in the role.

 What qualifications does Stryker expect for Clinical Support Specialist candidates?